Student-run Social venture Built for teens

 Pilot

-A series of beginner-friendly workshops where any student can learn to build websites, games, or small apps—no experience required.
+A series of beginner-friendly workshops where any student can learn to build online models and print them — no experience required.

-Goal: Help students ship their first tech project.
+Goal: Help students ship their first 3D print project.

 Impact metric: Finished projects & workshop participation